nezia1/what-the-git/README.md

 ## Contribute
 As I stated above, pull requests, bug reports and feature requests are very much appreciated.
 This is a big project for me, and any help would be truly appreciated!
 I setup a couple of templates in the issues section if you want to contribute.
-I don't feel like adding a code of conduct, I only expect contributers to be respectful to each other.
+I don't feel like adding a code of conduct, I only expect contributors to be respectful to each other.

 ## Development